 Doing what nobody else will also was behind the novel I co-authored with Walter J. Boyne, published in 1986 as The Wild Blue.
 I’d grown up in the postwar Air Force, and served in it during the Vietnam War.
 I knew first-hand the sacrifices made by the people who served in Air Force Blue since the service was created as a wholly separate branch in 1947.
 As a retired Air Force colonel, Walt knew the society well too, so he agreed with me that something should be written to fill in the blank pages of history made by us, our families, and those like us throughout the Cold War and Vietnam War period.
 I proposed a co-authored nonfiction social history, but Walt convinced me that the research we’d need for that simply didn’t exist, and that we’d could capture most of what we wanted people to know about by writing a novel together.

-After I agreed, The Wild Blue was commissioned by Crown, and appeared in 1986, to become a NYT best-seller in hardback and paperback.
+After I agreed, The Wild Blue was commissioned by Crown, and appeared in 1986, to become a New York Times best-seller in hardback and paperback.
 Many compromises were made in order to get it out, among them our plan for the book, which was proposed as an anthology.
 Crown rejected that approach, asking us to give the reader a “core cast” of characters who would live the history we wanted to illuminate from 1947 to 1987–no small order and one that strained believability to the breaking point.
 But both Walt and I knew Air Force people whose careers would seem fantastic, even unbelievable to most readers, so we stitched together our fictionalized social history and like the people in it, it soared.

 But that, as they say, is another story entirely.
 As is the story told in my first nonfiction book, Bodies in Motion: Evolution and Experience in Motorcycling.
-Represented by my agent Deborah Clarke Grosvernor and initially commissioned by the University of California Press in 1997 as a social history of motorcycling, it became something else entirely when I began asking questions that a strictly conventional social history could not answer.
+Represented by my agent Deborah Clarke Grosvernor and initially commissioned by Howard E. Boyer, Jr., at the University of California Press in 1997 as a social history of motorcycling, it became something else entirely when I began asking questions that a strictly conventional social history could not answer.
 Specifically, I asked why some people have liked, even loved motorcycling since its advent as a popular pursuit more than a century ago, while others disliked and even hated it.
 Motorcycle lore is and always has been rich with stories about why this is, but they are like religious precepts: they can’t be verified.

 As someone who entered higher education expecting to be an astrophysicist, and who spent as much time on science projects and reading in high school as he did going too fast on motorcycles and in cars, phenomena which can’t be scientifically defined or measured annoy me the way a burr under a saddle blanket annoys a horse.
 Most motorcyclists are happy with their lore, and don’t care what truths might lie behind it.
 They just want to ride and revel in their cultures and subcultures.
 And of course, those who either never think about or who actively dislike or even despise motorcycling and motorcyclists don’t much care about why either.

-When Bodies in Motion was completed and submitted as a draft to UCP, it was politely but firmly declined for publication, in part because Howard had been fired and in part because it seemed the Press didn’t want to figure out how to market something that was midway between being a scholarly study and a popular moto-book.
+When Bodies in Motion was completed and submitted as a draft to UC Press, it was politely but firmly declined for publication, in part because Howard had been fired and in part because it seemed the Press didn’t want to figure out how to market something that was midway between being a scholarly study and a popular moto-book.
 That’s when Andy Goldfine, a longtime friend and inventive genius who created the “Roadcrafter” riding suit that is still sold today by his company, Aerostich, asked to read the book.
 After he read it, he immediately also asked to publish it.
 He explains for himself why (you can read his Foreword at on the book’s website), but ultimately, I believe it is because that Andy is a truth-seeker, like me, and thinks that works which help us better understand ourselves as we really are ought to be supported and widely read.

 If the story behind how Bodies in Motion was published seems unlikely, it is not because of the story.
 It is because of how one perceives what is likely and what is not.
 This should not be news to anyone.
 Long ago, Shakespeare reminded us of why through Hamlet’s observation to his Wittenberg University classmate that: